tpope/vim-fireplace/README.markdown

 ### Navigating and Comprehending

-I'm new to Clojure, so stuff that helps me understand code is a top priority.
+I was brand new to Clojure when I started this plugin, so stuff that helped me understand code was a top priority.

 * `:Source`, `:Doc`, `:FindDoc`, and `:Apropos`, which map to the underlying `clojure.repl` macro (with tab complete, of course).